Peptic ulcer disease - discharge

 Taking antacids as needed between meals, and then at bedtime, may help healing also.
 Ask your provider about taking these medicines.

 Talk to your provider about your medicine choices if your ulcer was caused by aspirin, ibuprofen, or other NSAIDs.
 You may be able to take a different anti-inflammatory drug.
-Or, your provider may have you take a drug called misoprostol or a PPI to prevent future ulcers.
+Or, your provider may have you take a drug called misoprostol or a PPI to prevent future ulcers while taking an NSAID.

 You will have follow-up visits to see how your ulcer is healing especially if the ulcer was in the stomach.